 Gratitude is more than saying thank you.
 It’s a sense of wonder, appreciation and thankfulness for life.
-An attitude of gratitude is about becoming aware of what is good and positive in your life right now.
+Cultivating gratitude is about becoming aware of what is good and positive in your life right now.
 It is the habit of feeling and expressing thanks for all of the things in your life that you are grateful for.
-The more gratitude you have and express, the better and more positive your personality is.
+There is always something to be thankful for, no matter how big or small.

 Scientific evidence that gratitude improves our health, comes from research accumulated by Robert A. Emmons, professor of psychology at the University of California.
 His studies have found that gratitude makes you healthier, smarter and more energetic.
 He noted that people who wrote a daily gratitude journal, reported higher levels of alertness, enthusiasm, determination, attentiveness and energy than those who didn’t.

-How can you develop an attitude of gratitude today?
-Try using the four A’s: appreciation, approval, admiration and attention in every part of your life.
+The key to cultivating gratitude in your everyday life is appreciation, approval, admiration and attention in every part of your life.

-Write your favourite memories or experiences on cards and keep them in your purse or handbag.
+Create Gratitude Reminders – Write your favourite memories or experiences on cards and keep them in your wallet or handbag.
 Or use photos for example: your spouse, your sleeping child, a beautiful place in nature, a pet, an exciting trip, a special moment with a friend, etc.

-Dr Christiane Northrup says that practicing gratitude for as little as 15–20 seconds, can lower your stress hormone levels of cortisol and norepinephrine, relax your coronary arteries thus increasing the blood supply to your heart, deepen your breathing which increases the oxygen level of your tissues and it makes your heart rhythm become more harmonious, which positively affects your mood and all other bodily organs.
+In researching the benefits of gratitude Dr Christiane Northrup says “practicing gratitude for as little as 15–20 seconds, can lower your stress hormone levels of cortisol and nor-epinephrine, relax your coronary arteries thus increasing the blood supply to your heart, deepen your breathing which increases the oxygen level of your tissues and it makes your heart rhythm become more harmonious, which positively affects your mood and all other bodily organs”.